LDFLK/LDFLK.github.io/corporates.md

 ---
-title: Products
+title: Corporates
-subtitle: Check out our range of products
+subtitle: How we benefits Corporates
-layout: product-category
+layout: default
-show_sidebar: false
-sort: title
+permalink: /corporates/
 ---

 This is an example products page you can use to display a simple listing of your products and their ratings and reviews.